Nico0f/Nico0f/README.md

 Bootcamp where I developed experience in various technologies such as JavaScript, TypeScript, React, Redux, NodeJS, ExpressJS, SQL, PostgreSQL, and MongoDB.
 In addition to learning teamwork and how to function in a social environment with colleagues from different countries and cultures, improving my communication.

 * Learning Golang language with various courses over the years with a focus on back-end services and scripting.

-#### Work experience:
-- Blas Nicoletti e Hijos S.R.L - Buenos Aires, Argentina <br />
-*January 2012 - January 2018* <br />
-  - Application of Python knowledge to automate data and processes for many years.
-  - The tools I mainly used were Pandas for data manipulation, Matplotlib and Plotly for data visualization.
-  - In charge of tracking and automating sales for maximizing inventory management and profits.

-- StoryDots - Buenos Aires, Argentina <br />
-*June 2023 - present* <br />
-  -  Front-end applications and plugins developed mainly in React, styles with CSS, Styled Components, Polaris library from Shopify and Nimbus from TiendaNube.
-  -  Back-end primarily from AWS lambdas, database from AWS Aurora MySQL.
-Some services made with ExpressJS deployed on AWS EC2.
-  -  Several work on integrations and plugins from e-commerce solutions like Tienda Nube, Shopify and Vtex.

 ## Projects